-No-Bake Granola Bars is an easy recipe for a quick healthy breakfast or healthy snacks.
+These No-Bake Granola Bars are an easy recipe for a quick healthy breakfast or healthy snacks.

 These Granola bars are soft, chewy with delicious peanut butter and chocolate flavor, and loaded with nourishing plant-based proteins and fiber to keep you full for hours.

-If you love raw baking and no-bake recipes, then try these easy no-bake granola bars.
+If you love raw baking and no-bake recipes like my No-Bake Almond Butter Cookies, No-Bake Pumpkin Cookies, and No-Bake Chocolate Peanut Butter Oatmeal Bars, then try these easy no-bake granola bars.
 They are perfect for your weekly meal of healthy breakfasts and snacks.